 How are oil pastels different from soft pastels?

 Soft pastels are made from different ingredients than oil pastels.
 Oil pastels are made from pigment, non drying oil and wax, whereas soft pastels are made from pigment, chalk and gum arabic.
+Then hard pastels are made from pigment and clay.

 Soft pastels feel incredibly soft, but also slightly more powdery and less slick and greasy than oil pastels.
 Oil pastels tend to create less dust and mess than soft pastels and don’t break as easily.